learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 If you haven't already, fork and clone this lesson into your local environment.

-> **Quick Review:** To fork this lab, click the **Fork** icon in the upper
+**Quick Review:** To fork this lab:

-> right of this page.
+1. click the **Fork** icon in the upper right of this page.
 This will bring you to GitHub.
-You may be prompted to
-> choose where to fork - choose your personal GitHub account.
+You may be prompted to choose where to fork — choose your personal GitHub account.
->
-> Once your fork is created, click the **Code** button in GitHub, choose
-> **SSH** and copy the provided git URL info.
+2. Once your fork is created, click the **Code** button in GitHub, choose **SSH** and copy the provided git URL info.
->
-> Clone to your local machine with `git clone` followed by the git URL you
-> copied.
-This will create a folder in the location you're currently in containing
-> your fork of this lab's repository.
+3. Clone to your local machine with `git clone` followed by the git URL you copied.
+This will create a folder in the location you're currently in containing your fork of this lab's repository.

 Navigate into the newly created directory in the terminal, then run `code .` to open the files in Visual Studio Code.
 (If you are using a different text editor, the command will be different.
 For the AWS Cloud9 IDE, for example, you must click on the file in the left navigation to open it)
 Finally, run `bundle` to install the lab's dependencies.

-> **Note:** This lab's test use Ruby, so the commands we'll use are different than what you've
-> seen before - `npm install` and `npm test`.
-Here, we use `bundle` and `rspec` to do the same
+**Note:** This lab's test use Ruby, so the commands we'll use are different than what you've seen before — `npm install` and `npm test`.
+Here, we use `bundle` and `rspec` to do the same things.
-> things.

 ## Create an Unordered HTML List